 Using Quicken or Mint to Manage Your Account

-You can download your retirement plan account information to either of two popular personal financial management software packages - Quicken® or Mint®.
+You can download your retirement plan account information to either of two popular personal financial management software packages - Quicken® or Mint® (Windows and Mac versions).
 At your command, an automated link feeds current (prior business day close), accurate data - including balances and transactions - to the program you're using.
 With this timesaving capability, you can plan and make decisions viewing all your investment information at once.